qmk/qmk_firmware/users/ericgebhart/readme.md

 Extensions are all in the extensions directory and have a single entry point via extensions.h which provides a macro to place in **process_record_user**.

-Keycodes defined in extensions are automatically added to the custom keys enumeration so there is no need to defined them manually.
+Keycodes defined in extensions with def files are automatically added to the custom keys enumeration so there is no need to define them manually.

-The idea is that if the code works, it needn't be touched to change or extend it's functionality.
 A new extension can be added with a process record entry in extensions.h.
+Just follow the same code pattern.

 To copy all the extensions, just get the extensions and defs folders, get the process_records.c file, and adapt your custom keycodes to custom_keys.def.